-As no company is behind Godot, it can't be sold or purchased by another company.
+Godot can't be sold or purchased by any company.

-The Project Leadership Committee (PLC) is responsible for making all funding and institutional decisions for the Godot project.
-The PLC is made of the project founders (Ariel Manzur and Juan Linietsky) as well as trusted contributors and community members.
-As spaces open up on the PLC, current members may reach out to contributors and community members with a proven track record and deep understanding of the project and ask them to join.
+The Godot Foundation is led by the Board of Directors (formerly the Project Leadership Committee) who are responsible for making all funding and institutional decisions for Godot.
+The Board is made of the project founders (Ariel Manzur and Juan Linietsky) as well as trusted contributors and community members.
+As spaces open up on the board, current members may reach out to contributors and community members with a proven track record and deep understanding of the project and ask them to join.

-The PLC must be made of a balance of contributors with technical expertise, and community members who bring the perspective of the community at large.
-The PLC is subject to rules set by the Software Freedom Conservancy.
-For more information about the PLC's policies please refer to the Software Freedom Conservancy's project policies.
+The Board must be made of a balance of contributors with technical expertise, and community members who bring the perspective of the community at large.
+The Board is subject to rules set by the Godot Foundation.

-The PLC currently consists of the following members:
+The Board of Directors currently consists of the following members:

 - Ariel Manzur — [email protected]

 - Juan Linietsky — [email protected]

 The Board has enlisted the help of its most trusted and veteran contributors whom they call the advisors.
 The advisors are consulted on usage of funds as well as institutional matters.
 It is important to note, however, that while the advice of the advisory panel is weighed heavily, the final authority on these matters remains with the Board.
 In practice, the Board rarely makes an important decision without at least discussing it with the advisors first.

 Like the Board, contributors do not apply to become advisors.
 Instead the process of joining the advisors group is organic; trusted contributors may be asked to join after showing dedication, expertise, and leadership within the Godot community.